willthames/whatisdevops/slides.md

 <li>measurement: knowing what the business goals are and whether
   your improvemts are adding business value</li>
 <li>sharing: accountability, using the same source control,
-  the same automation, the same measuring systems</li>
+  the same automation, the same measuring systems.
+Reuse</li>
 </ul>
 </aside>